 Crystalline gold nuggets, also referred to as crystallized gold nuggets, is gold in it's most natural form before it has been weathered and eroded by the elements.
 While placer gold nuggets have been carried along by glaciers, rivers, rain, floods, etc... and have been to some extent worn smooth, crystalline gold is gold that is found still attached to it's host rock (usually quartz), and is usually found in veins and pockets within the rock.

 Most of my crystalline gold nuggets come from locations where the mine has been closed or has very limited production, both of which mean there are few if any additional crystalline gold nuggets coming from that location, making the few nuggets that exist increasingly rare.
-This means that the gold specimens from these locations will become more and more rare and more and more valuable.
-As more people start to buy gold, more people will also start to collect rare gold nuggets like these.
+This means that the natural gold specimens from these locations will become more and more rare and more and more valuable as time goes by.
+As more people start to buy gold, more people will also start to collect rare natural gold specimens like these.
 For these reasons, in addition to the outright beauty of quality gold specimens, they make a very good investment.

 Below are descriptions of some of the mines represented here:

 The Eagles Nest Mine in Placer County, California is famous for incredible crystalline gold nuggets.
 It is not unusual to see trigons, octahedrons, wire gold in Eagles Nest gold specimens.
 Collectors and investors love gold nuggets from this location because of it's rarity and beauty.
 It's been years since any gold has come from this mine so it is not often that you see gold specimens for sale from this location anymore.

 The Harvard Mine in Jamestown, California is now closed, so crystalline gold nuggets from this location will become even more rare than they are now, making them a very good investment.
 They are also a beautiful addition to any gold nugget collection.